Periods of Climatic Disturbance Wiped Out Entire Marine Species

 The team reviewed fossils and chemical markers at the Ya Ha Tinda Ranch, near Banff National Park in Alberta, Canada.
 The research revealed a diverse marine community before the anoxic event, full of clams, fish and extinct oceanic species.
 After the event, the community collapsed, and the organisms living in it shrank.

-“We have this beautiful geochemical record that gives us a backbone for the timing of the (Toarcian) Oceanic Anoxic Event,” lead author Rowan Martindale, an assistant professor at the University of Texas at Austin said in a statement.
+“We have this beautiful geochemical record that gives us a backbone for the timing of the (Toarcian) Oceanic Anoxic Event,” lead author Rowan Martindale, an assistant professor at the University of Texas at Austin, said.

 “So with that framework, we can look at the benthic community, the organisms that are living on the bottom of the ocean, and ask, ‘How did this community respond to the anoxic event?’”